icopy-site/awesome/docs/awesome/static-analysis.md

 - [Manalyze](https://github.com/JusticeRage/Manalyze) — A static analyzer, which checks portable executables for malicious content.
 - [mcsema](https://github.com/lifting-bits/mcsema) — Framework for lifting x86, amd64, aarch64, sparc32, and sparc64 program binaries to LLVM bitcode.
 It translates ("lifts") executable binaries from native machine code to LLVM bitcode, which is very useful for performing program analysis methods.
 - [Nauz File Detector](https://github.com/horsicq/Nauz-File-Detector) — Static Linker/Compiler/Tool detector for Windows, Linux and MacOS.
+- [rust-audit](https://github.com/Shnatsel/rust-audit) — Audit Rust binaries for known bugs or security vulnerabilities.
+This works by embedding data about the dependency tree (Cargo.lock) in JSON format into a dedicated linker section of the compiled executable.
 - [Twiggy](https://rustwasm.github.io/twiggy) — Analyzes a binary's call graph to profile code size.
 The goal is to slim down wasm binary size.
 - [VMware chap](https://github.com/vmware/chap) — chap analyzes un-instrumented ELF core files for leaks, memory growth, and corruption.
 It is sufficiently reliable that it can be used in automation to catch leaks before  they are committed.
 As an interactive tool, it helps explain memory growth,  can identify some forms of corruption, and supplements a debugger  by giving the status of various memory locations.
 - [zydis](https://zydis.re) — Fast and lightweight x86/x86-64 disassembler library